USE OF ATOMOXETINE IN PREGNANCY

 Atomoxetine is a selective noradrenaline reuptake inhibitor (NRI) used in the treatment of attention deficit hyperactivity disorder (ADHD).

-The published data regarding atomoxetine use in human pregnancy consist of two case reports and three cohort studies which incorporate a total of 631 atomoxetine-exposed pregnancies, including at least 475 first trimester exposures.
+The published data regarding atomoxetine use in human pregnancy consist of two case reports and four cohort studies which incorporate a total of 1,621 atomoxetine-exposed pregnancies, including at least 1,465 first trimester exposures.
 In addition, two population-based cohort studies which utilised an overlapping dataset have investigated ADHD medications as a group.

 The controlled data for ADHD medicines as a group describe a possible association with miscarriage, preterm delivery, and decreased five-minute Apgar scores.
 However, data confounding by the underlying maternal condition may have influenced the observations and a separate analysis of the atomoxetine exposures was not undertaken.

-The currently available data for atomoxetine do not raise concern of an increased risk of low birth weight and preterm delivery but are too limited to exclude these risks.
-Data regarding miscarriage, congenital malformation and intrauterine death are limited or absent and therefore it is not currently possible to provide an evidence-based assessment of the risks of these outcomes.
+The currently available data for atomoxetine do not raise concern of increased risks of low birth weight and preterm delivery but are too limited to exclude these risks.
+Data regarding miscarriage and intrauterine death are limited or absent and therefore it is not currently possible to provide an evidence-based assessment of the risks of these outcomes.

 It is important that maternal ADHD is adequately controlled during pregnancy.
 The risks of destabilisation and maternal relapse must be taken into account when considering dose reduction or switching a patient from atomoxetine to another medication(s).